symfony/symfony-docs/book/internals/event_dispatcher.rst

     your :ref:`configuration <dic-tags-kernel-listener>`.
 As an added bonus, the listener objects are instantiated only when needed.

 In many cases, a special ``Event`` subclass that's specific to the given event is passed to the listener.
 This gives the listener access to special information about the event.
 Check the documentation or implementation of each event to determine the exact ``Symfony\Component\EventDispatcher\Event`` instance that's being passed.
-For example, the ``onCoreResponse`` event passes an instance of ``Symfony\Component\HttpKernel\Event\FilterResponseEvent``:
+For example, the ``core.event`` event passes an instance of ``Symfony\Component\HttpKernel\Event\FilterResponseEvent``:

 .. code-block:: php